 Every visitor to Mattawa is welcomed by Big Joe – a legendary French-Canadian Folk Hero who, during the 1800’s was renowned for “standing up for the little guy” by defending the loggers of the time against often cruel bosses.
 Today his statue stands in Voyageur Place as a symbol of Mattawa’s heritage.

-Since the early days of Mattawa’s settlement by European’s, lumber has played a huge role in the region’s development.
-As early as 1832s the lumber trade was booming – so much so that one could barely see the waters of the Ottawa river for the number of logs floating down it.
-Today the calm, lush and pristine Boreal forest serves as a backdrop for our parks, waterways, trails and events.
+Since the early days of Mattawa’s settlement by Europeans, lumber has played a huge role in the region’s development.
+As early as 1832 the lumber trade was booming – so much so that one could barely see the waters of the Ottawa River for the number of logs floating down it.
+Today the calm, lush and pristine Boreal Forest serves as a backdrop for our parks, waterways, trails and events.

-Mattawa Voyageur Country in the province of Ontario is nestled between the convergence of the Ottawa and Mattawa rivers at the foot of the Laurentian mountain range.
-Bordering Quebec on the east, Algonquin Park on the south, North Bay to the west, and the wild boreal forests and lakes of the Temiskaming region on the north, we honour the Voyageurs through our love of nature and travel.
+Mattawa Voyageur Country in the Province of Ontario is nestled between the convergence of the Ottawa and Mattawa Rivers at the foot of the Laurentian Mountain range.
+Bordering Quebec on the east, Algonquin Park on the south, North Bay to the west, the wild Boreal Forest and lakes of the Temiskaming region to the north, we honour the Voyageurs through our love of nature and travel.

-Our region is as much a meeting place today as it was in the time of the First Nations and Voyageurs.
-With access to Ontario’s oldest provincial park, hundreds of kilometers of multi-use trails, great dining and incredible waterways and provincial parks Mattawa Voyaguer Country will bring out the explorer in you.
+Our region is as much a meeting place today as it was in the time of the First Nations and Voyageur meetings.
+With access to Samuel de Champlain Provincial Park and Algonquin Provincial Park, hundreds of kilometers of multi-use trails, great dining and incredible waterways Mattawa Voyageur Country will bring out the explorer in you.